natalieagus/50002/docs/Labs/verilog/lab1.md

 * `show();` prints the current input/output values
 * `$finish;` ends the simulation

+{:.important-title}
+> Add a tiny delay with #1 or #0
+>
+> After changing inputs in the testbench, we <span class="orange-bold">should</span> insert a tiny delay (e.g., `#1` or `#0`) before checking outputs.
+This gives the simulator one step to re-evaluate the DUT so the outputs have “settled”.
+Use `#1` for a simple real-time wait (1 ns here), or `#0` for a delta-cycle wait (no real time) when testing purely combinational logic.
+>
+> When testing sequential logic in the later weeks, there's some subtle tweaks.
+We will explain to you later on.

 Refer to the [appendix](#writing-stimulus) section if you'd like to know more about how to write a testbench.
 We will also cover this in the next lab.

 ### Simulation Duration